DaoCloud/DaoCloud-docs/docs/en/docs/kairship/05workload/image.md

     ![image](../images/deployment07.png)

-    You can add the corresponding differentiated configuration item in the list area on the left.
-After you add a differentiated configuration item, you need to specify the corresponding cluster.
+    You can add the corresponding differentiated ConfigMap in the list area on the left.
+After you add a differentiated ConfigMap, you need to specify the corresponding cluster.
     The selectable range of the cluster is only the cluster selected at the beginning, and the selected cluster will use the specified differential configuration; the unspecified cluster will still use the default configuration

 6. A successful creation prompt appears on the screen, you can now [create multicloud service](../06resource/service.md)!